Why is my baby waking up so much at night?

 3) Your child isn't getting enough sleep during the day.

 Sleep promotes sleep, so contrary to what you may have heard, your child is not likely to sleep well at night if he isn't sleeping well during the day.
-Adequate naps contribute a great deal to the quality of your child's nighttime sleep, so making sure he is getting enough daytime sleep and that nap times are appropriate is key.
+Adequate naps contribute a great deal to the quality of your child's nighttime sleep, so making sure she is getting enough daytime sleep and that nap times are appropriate is key.
 You can find awake times by age in this article.

 4) Your baby is hungry.